For this project you will create a class called TextKit

 This method must take two

-int arguments, the first is the number to format, and
+arguments, the first is the number to format, and

-the second is the desired minimum String length.
+the second is the desired minimum String

-The resulting String is returned.
+The resulting String

-For example the code:
+For example, the code:

 to make the field length 4.)

-To facilitate such reuse these methods must
+To facilitate such reuse, these methods must

-be static
+be public static

-methods of a class called TextKit,
+methods of a public class called TextKit

 which must be in a

-package called utils.
+package

 (Someday you might add other text utility methods to this class